mozilla/addons-server/tests/ui/README.md

     firefox_options.log.level = 'trace'
 ```
 These shouldn't need to be touched as they allow for unsigned addon installation as well as
-disabling the autohide function and setting the firefox browser to run headless.
+disabling the autohide function and setting the Firefox browser to run headless.

+If you do need to edit these settings, as mentioned above please visit the file ```conftest.py``` within this directory.

 ### Mobile and Desktop testing